ironsalsa/yeet-win/README.md

 I got very tired of the clicky-clicky methods used for Python and FFmpeg installers and scripted it.

-Note that FFmpeg is installed right in this directory, and the install.ps1 script adds the ffmpeg\bin folder to your system path and reboots your system.
+Note that FFmpeg is installed right in this directory, and the install.ps1 script adds the ffmpeg\bin folder to your system path and reboots your system without asking.
+It's not pretty, but at least it's idempotent!
+No actions will be taken on a properly configured computer/folder.

 # Install

-* Open Admin PowerShell
+* Open Admin PowerShell in this folder
 * Run "set-executionpolicy unrestricted" to allow scripts
 * Run "./install.ps1" to run install script
 * Run "set-executionpolicy restricted" to put back Windows to the secure setting